 Studies have shown that exposure to natural sources of light, like the sun, can improve alertness and performance.
 Studies have also shown that getting a few rays can help reduce heart disease, boosts your immune system and gives you more energy.
 Your body also produces vitamin D when exposed to the sun, which helps your body absorb calcium, which is essential for bone health.
 So if you’re starting to feel a little sluggish, take a short walk around the block to recharge.
 It will help your mood and your health.

 A deep breath moves more oxygen to various parts of your body, which can boost your energy levels and help decrease stress and anxiety.
 Try this 6 second exercise from a former Google employee.
+A big breath released slowly really relaxes the body, so we recommend giving this a go.

-If you would like to find ways to keep your staff motivated and productive, speak to the consultants at Order-In.
+If you would like to find ways to keep your staff motivated and productive, speak to the amazing catering consultants at Order-In.
 We can provide healthy snacks for your office pantry, or fresh office fruit.
 Call 1300 851 900 for a free quote.